MicrosoftDocs/microsoft-community-training/microsoft-community-training/Public-Preview-Version/frequently-asked-questions/faqs-course.md

 * **Other formats**: PDF, PPT, PPTX, DOCX, HTML, ePUB
 * **Hyperlinks**: Paste link in the upload lesson dialogue box (Example: Video URLs from YouTube, Microsoft Learn, etc.)

-For more information, check the article on [**how to manage course content**](../content-management/content-management-overview.md) on Microsoft Community Training platform.
+For more information, check the article on [**how to manage course content**](../content-management/content-management-overview.md) on Community Training platform.

 ### How to download contents from my training portal?

-Microsoft Community Training allows administrators to download/export courses and categories as ZIP files.
+Community Training allows administrators to download/export courses and categories as ZIP files.
 These zip files can be uploaded on the same instance to copy content or to another instance to transfer the content.
 Refer to [this article](../content-management/manage-content/manage-course-category/move-course-content-across-training-instance.md) to learn more.

 ### How to create new course category?